writethedocs/www/docs/conf/portland/2024/writing-day.rst

 As usual, walk-on projects are always welcome.
 All attendees always have the option to bring a project, sign up on site, and announce it during Writing Day.

+If you need additional information to advocate for Writing Day in your community or organization, see the `Convince Your Community <https://www.writethedocs.org/conf/portland/{{year}}/convince-day-manager/#convince-your-community>`_ resource.

 Project List
 ------------